AndrewZheng-1011/legged_planner/README.md

   <img src="docs/anybotics_legged_planner.gif" alt="animated" />
 </p>

 ## Overview
-The package `legged_planner` makes use of the [OCS2 repository](https://github.com/leggedrobotics/ocs2) to translate any general planning algorithms (e.g. single integrator, double integrator, rigid body model, etc.)  into a quadrupedal planning algorithm.
+The package `legged_planner` makes use of the [OCS2 repository](https://github.com/leggedrobotics/ocs2) to transform any high level motion commands(e.g. planners from single integrator, double integrator, rigid body model, etc. or in general high velocity commands)  into a quadrupedal motion trajectory.
-This package differs from others in the sense that it allows for high fidelity planning for quadrupeds (and not simply velocity control) with extreme ease.
+This package differs from others in the sense that it allows for high fidelity motion planning for quadrupeds (and not simply velocity control) with extreme ease.

 <p align="center">
   <img src="docs/quad_diagram.png"/>